adkelley/javascript-to-purescript/tut06/README.md

 ## Semigroups come from abstract algebra

 Are you still with me?
 To reiterate what I wrote in my introduction, don't let this, or any other mathematical name, scare you from learning functional programming.
 If we keep the names (e.g., Semigroup), then we benefit from a whole lot of information derived from the mathematics, namely the types and their laws!
-If we understand the types (i.e., list, string, int, etc.) and their laws (e.g., associativity, identity, etc.), then it helps us to reason about our program.
+If we understand the types (i.e., list, string, int, etc.) and their laws (e.g., associativity, identity, etc.), then it helps us tremedously to reason about our program.

 A Semigroup is a type together with a binary operation `<>` that satisfies the associativity law.
 If we unpack this definition further - a binary operation takes two elements from our type and produces another element of the same type.
 Moreover, if you think long enough, you'll see that a binary operation is just a method of function composition.
 I like to think of binary operations like concatenation, where we smash two objects together to get a third object.
 In PureScript, this is called append, with  `(<>)` as its infix operator.
 Note that Brian uses `concat` in his examples but, to help reduce cognitive load, I'll use append in both JavaScript and PureScript.